Epilepsy - having 'fits'

 Epilepsy; seizure; fit; infection; brain; power surge; petit mal; grand mal; convulsion; absence; disability; first aid ;

 Sometimes people can have seizures, (many people would call them 'fits') because they have a high fever or have had a head injury.
 Another name for a seizure is a convulsion (say con-vul-shun).

-Most times doctors cannot find out what causes epilepsy but sometimes it can be because of a severe head injury, a brain infection or maybe there were problems before the person was born.
+Most times doctors cannot find out what causes epilepsy but sometimes it can be because of a severe head injury, a brain infection, a brain tumour or maybe there were problems before the person was born.

 Sometimes other people in the family have epilepsy too.